michael-sumner/go-make-things/content/articles/2018-03-16-should-javascript-developers-know-css.md

 ## The Front End Stack

-I view the front end stack as a progression: HTML -> CSS -> JS.
+I view the front end stack as a progression: HTML &rarr; CSS &rarr; JS.

 They should be learned and used in that order.
 So... if you write JavaScript but don't know CSS, I don't trust you to write good JS.